sdspikes/curriculum/projects/project-four-point-five.md

 Try running index.js with Node/Nodemon to see how Inquirer work.
 Play with it; once you feel comfortable, start looking at the starter code and also skim through this [inquirer tutorial](http://simiansblog.com/2015/05/06/Using-Inquirer-js/)

-Now implment the first option: "Complete a sentece".
+Now implment the first option: "Complete a sentence".
 Use inquirer to ask users for 2 string inputs to console log a complete sentence.

 Examples of a sentence to be completed (feel free to make up one on yourself):